tpeek/Answer-Prediction/README.md

 # Answer-Prediction
--- A website that can read your mind.
+*A website that can read your mind.*

 Authors: Tyler Peek, Wesley Wooten, James Hemmaplardh, Jesse Klein